ovh/docs/pages/web/domains/transfer_incoming_generic_domain/guide.en-gb.md

 > [!warning]
 >
-> Once you have unlocked your domain name, you will have 7 days to begin transferring it to OVH.
+> Once you have unlocked your domain name, you will have 7 days to begin transferring it to OVHcloud.
 After this 7-day period, your domain will be locked automatically if you do not submit a request to change your domain name registrar.
 >

-### Step 3: Request a domain name transfer to OVH.
+### Step 3: Request a domain name transfer to OVHcloud

-Now that your domain name is unlocked and you have your transfer code, you can request for your domain name to be transferred to OVH.
+Now that your domain name is unlocked and you have your transfer code, you can request for your domain name to be transferred to OVHcloud.
 To do this, you will need to order a domain name transfer on [our website](https://www.ovh.co.uk/){.external}.
 Enter your domain name, and follow the order process.

 When you are asked to provide your transfer code, enter it in the box next to your domain name.
 If you do not have the transfer code, you can tick a box labelled `Enter transfer code at a later stage`{.action}.
 However, we strongly advise ensuring that you have the code to hand before you continue any further.

 You can also complete your order with a [Web Hosting plan](https://www.ovh.co.uk/web-hosting/){.external}, and other OVHcloud solutions.
-This may be of interest to you, if you are also looking to migrate your services to OVH.
-Our guide on [Migrating your website and emails to OVH](https://docs.ovh.com/gb/en/hosting/migrating-website-to-ovh/){.external} will provide you with instructions on how to do this.
+This may be of interest to you, if you are also looking to migrate your services to OVHcloud.
+Our guide on [Migrating your website and emails to OVHcloud](https://docs.ovh.com/gb/en/hosting/migrating-website-to-ovh/){.external} will provide you with instructions on how to do this.

 > [!warning]
 >